caraya/personal-blog/content/blog/loading-fonts-on-the-web.md

 The override descriptors are mostly useful to help better match fallback fonts with the primary font to reduce or eliminate layout shift due to font size differences.

 **ascent-override**

-Defines the ascent metric for the font.
+: Defines the ascent metric for the font.
 The ascent metric is the height above the baseline that CSS uses to lay out line boxes in an inline formatting context.

 **descent-override**

-Defines the descent metric for the font.
+: Defines the descent metric for the font.
 The descent metric is the height below the baseline that CSS uses to lay out line boxes in an inline formatting context.

 **line-gap-override**

-defines the line-gap metric for the font.
+: Defines the line-gap metric for the font.
 The line-gap metric is the font recommended line-gap or external leading.

 ### font-feature-settings